matplotlib/matplotlib/doc/users/explain/fonts.rst

 ---------------------------

 Fonts have a long (and sometimes incompatible) history in computing, leading to different platforms supporting different types of fonts.
-In practice, there are 3 types of font specifications Matplotlib supports (in addition to 'core fonts' in pdf which is explained later in the guide):
+In practice, Matplotlib supports three font specifications (in addition to pdf 'core fonts', which are explained later in the guide):

 .. list-table:: Type of Fonts
    :header-rows: 1